Dhani Jones

-Early years
+Early life

-Jones attended middle school at Cabin John Middle School in Potomac, Maryland, where he played basketball.
+Jones was born in San Diego, California.
+He attended middle school at Cabin John Middle School in Potomac, Maryland, where he played basketball.
 As a senior at Winston Churchill High School in Potomac, Jones was an All-Met, All-Western Region, and an All-County pick, and also was ranked the fifth best linebacker prospect in the Atlantic Coast Region despite missing most of the regular season with a ruptured disc he injured working out for Penn State earlier in the summer.
 Jones was also a varsity wrestler in high school, as well as a member of his high school's track team.

 College career

 At the University of Michigan, Jones was a three time All-Big Ten honoree.
 As a sophomore, Jones started nine games at linebacker and finished second on the team with 90 tackles and six sacks, playing alongside Heisman Trophy winner Charles Woodson on Michigan's 1997 national champion squad.
 As a junior in 1998, Jones started at linebacker and finished with 72 tackles.
 Jones moved to strong side linebacker as a senior in 1999, and finished second on the team with 81 tackles.
 Jones is a member of Alpha Phi Alpha and is an initiate of the Epsilon chapter at the University of Michigan.